University then vs now

 Over the last couple of decades, the way in which courses are assessed and taught has changed.
 Gone are big final year closed book exams.
 Instead, students are assessed throughout the year.
 Students still face important exams at the end of term, but now also get assessed in modules throughout the semester.
 This means the start of the course is now just as important as the months at end.

 Students also spend more time in lectures and seminars.
-Students can now be expected to spend 25 hours a week in the classroom where as this could have been half as much in the 1980s.
+Students can now be expected to spend 25 hours a week in the classroom, be that face-to-face or online, where as this could have been half as much in the 1980s.

 We don’t need to tell you how technology has improved in the last 30-40 years, but it has changed university life in a variety of ways.
 Thanks to social media, students can now get in touch with their future flat mates before turning up.
 Assignments can be submitted online, reducing the last minute trips to the library.
 Face Time means that you’re never too far away from your loved one, and queuing for the communal phone isn’t even a consideration.
 Reminiscing about how things used to be?
 See if you can relate to the seven things you'll only know if you went to uni in the 80s.

 There's also the technology for learning - not only how we teach our courses but there's also brand new courses studying the technology itself!
 We've invested heavily in technology and cutting edge kit across the university in recent years.
 From our world class TV studios, including the largest fixed green screen in the UK, to the stimulated healthcare equipment used across our health courses.
 See how we've integrated the newest technologies with our specialist facilities.